-Truth be told since me and my wife have come to Cambridge we have found it challenging making friends n the church.
+Truth be told since me and my wife have come to Cambridge we have found it challenging making friends in the church.
 It has been one of the hardest things we have had to do moving from our old Church and area and coming to a new area we know hardly anything about.
 It means we had to reset everything and start again, which wasn’t easy at all.
-We have invited countless people from church to our home for dinner and Bible study, but sadly we hardly ever hear from these people again.

-I am not one to follow up with people if I hadn’t had a response the first time, however in the vein of ‘not giving up’ I sometimes do.
+It’s difficult to follow up with people if I didn’t recieve a response the first time, however in the vein of ‘not giving up’ I sometimes do.
 Often though I become disheartened as many seem too busy and do not suggest a later date.
 There others who I invested so much time into, organising Bible studies for them each week at my house.
-However now I don’t hear from them at all, and when I see them they pass me as if they never knew me.
+However after I don’t hear from them at all, and when I see them they pass me as if they never knew me.